kevnsn/PCVA/README.md

-PhoneGap-Start
+Peace Corps Office of Victim Advocacy Portal
 ---

-A starting point for PhoneGap apps.
+A portal for the Peace Corps Office of Victim Advocacy (OVA).

-To get started: fork this repo, modify the config.xml to match your details, and get building!
+The application uses jQuery, jQuery Icon Pack, and PhoneGap.